 C: Yeah I bet.
 You don’t ordinarily think of the Bible as being a book of health or beauty.

-G: It’s interesting though, the ancient women were just as concerned about beauty as we are, they had wrinkle treatments and they had blemish treatments.
+G: It’s interesting though.
+Ancient women were just as concerned about beauty as we are.
+They had wrinkle treatments and blemish treatments.
 Really anything we do, they did too.

 C: You know that make sense.
 It really does.
 It’s perfectly natural.
 If you have a daughter, even as a toddler they get into your makeup and put on your high heels.
 So it seems like it’s just a natural thing!